CLIPSelf: Vision Transformer Distills Itself for Open-Vocabulary Dense Prediction: Experiments

 \textbf{Open-Vocabulary Semantic Segmentation.} We apply CLIPSelf fine-tuned models to Cat-Seg~\citep{cho2023cat}, where the dense features of CLIP ViTs (ViT-B/16 and ViT-L/14 from OpenAI) are used in a cost-aggregation module.
-The segmentation model is trained on COCO Stuff~\citep{caesar2018coco} and evaluated on ADE20K~\citep{zhou2017scene} (ADE-150 and ADE-847) and PASCAL Context~\citep{mottaghi2014role} datasets using mean Intersection over Union (mIoU) and mean pixel accuracy (mAcc) as the main metrics.
+The segmentation model is trained on COCO Stuff~\citep{caesar2018coco} and evaluated on ADE20K~\citep{zhou2017scene} (ADE-150 and ADE-847) and PASCAL Context~\citep{mottaghi2014role} datasets.
 As shown in Tab.~\ref{tab:cat_seg_benchmark}, CLIPSelf leads to performance improvement across all the test datasets.
-Notably, there is a significant increase in mAcc, indicating enhanced per-pixel classification performance.

 \textbf{Open-Vocabulary Panoptic Segmentation.} We first reproduce ODISE~\citep{xu2023open} using the original CLIP model (ViT-L/14 from OpenAI) by running its officially released model and code\footnote{https://github.com/NVlabs/ODISE}.
 Subsequently, we apply our fine-tuned model during the inference stage of ODISE, where the CLIP score and the score predicted by the mask generator are fused to classify the panoptic masks.
 The model is trained on the COCO Panoptic~\citep{lin2014microsoft} dataset and evaluated on ADE20K~\citep{zhou2017scene} dataset.
-Panoptic quality (PQ)~\citep{kirillov2019panoptic} is the main metric.
-We also use mAP and mIoU for evaluation.
 Tab.~\ref{tab:odise_benchmark} presents the results of using the CLIP score only and using the fused score.
 The observed improvements in Tab.~\ref{tab:odise_benchmark} indicate the enhanced recognition capability of ViT's dense representation for recognizing panoptic masks.